Enlargeability, foliations, and positive scalar curvature: Preliminaries

 Suppose that $E$ is a Hermitian vector bundle over $M$ with Hermitian connection.
-Then any associated generalized Dirac operator defined along the leaves of $F$ may be lifted, using the projection $r:\cG \to M$, to a generalized Dirac operator $\Dir_{E_r}$ along the leaves of the foliation $F_s$ of $\cG$ with coefficients in the bundle $E_r= r^*(E)$.
-In \cite{H95}, a Chern character for $\Dir_{E_r}$, denoted $\ch(\Dir_{E_r}^+) \in H^*_c(M/F)$, is constructed using the Bismut superconnection for foliations.
-The main result of \cite{H95} is that
+Then any associated generalized Dirac operator defined along the leaves of $F$ may be lifted, using the projection $r:\cG \to M$, to a generalized Dirac operator $\Dir_{E}$ along the leaves of the foliation $F_s$ of $\cG$ with coefficients in the pulled back bundle $r^*(E)$.
+In \cite{H95}, a Chern character for $\Dir_{E}$, denoted $\ch(\Dir_{E}^+) \in H^*_c(M/F)$, is constructed using the Bismut superconnection $B$ of \cite{H95} for the foliation $F_s$.
+Consider the Haefliger form $\dd \int_F tr_s(K(x,x))$ where $K$ is the Schwartz kernel of $e^{-B^2}$ (on the leaves of $F_s$) and $tr_s$ is the usual supertrace.
+Here the variable $x \in M$ is taken to be the element in $\cG$ given by the constant path at $x$.